developerark/ARKGallery/README.md

 # ARKGallery
-Image Showcase Gallery in Swift
+Image Showcase Gallery in Swift.
 This framework allows the user to create an image gallery as shown in the demo.

 ## Demo
 <img src="ARKGalleryExample/demo/demo.gif" width="250">